Camino de Santiago Routes

 Le Puy Camino (France)

 Le Puy Camino (Via Podiensis) is deservedly one of the most popular walks in France.
-This beautiful route crosses rugged central France and 745km later joins with the Spanish Camino in St-Jean-de-Pied-Port to continue all the way to Santiago de Compostela.
+This beautiful route crosses southwest France and then joins with the Spanish Camino in St-Jean-de-Pied-Port to continue all the way to Santiago de Compostela.

 • Total distance: 730km